 Troubleshooting gel polish issues

 You might find run into some polishes that shrink back from the cuticles and the sides of your nails after curing.
-If you run into a polish like this you can prevent shrinkage by flash curing each nail for 5-10 seconds.
+You can prevent shrinkage by “flash curing” each nail for 5-10 seconds.
 If you flash cure each nail it will hold the polish in place so that when you’re ready to fully cure the entire hand the polish can’t shrink away from the edges.

 After applying the top coat, you will cure your nails one last time.
 I’ve been using a no-wipe topcoat from Born Pretty, but with most top coats you will need to wipe off a tacky layer from the gel.

 After curing, your nails will feel sticky to the touch.
 They’re dry so it’s safe to wipe off this tacky layer a.k.a the inhibition layer.
 Use a lint-free wipe with 91% rubbing alcohol to wipe off the tacky layer on top of the gel polish.
 You will need to use a lint-free wipe or a paper towel to avoid getting fibers stuck to the nail.
 I get mine in huge 300+ packs from Amazon for under $6.00 here.
 Do not use a cotton round under any circumstances or your nail will look like it sprouted fur!